 Vector animation is one of the most accessible forms of animation for new animators — a popular form of online animation and a good way to get started with your first video.
 This guide to vector animation in Adobe Animate will walk you through the basics of how to turn a sketch or other still image into an animated video.

-Regardless of the type you use, you’ll want to stay organized.
+Regardless of the type you use, you’ll want to stay organised.
 “Name your layers,” says Snow.
 “Make sure your left hand is named ‘left hand,’ for instance.”
-Once you have the foundational animation done, work on elements like lighting, texture, and other visual details.
+Once you have the foundational animation done, work on elements like lighting, texture and other visual details.
 Make everything look its best as you move into the final stages.

 Tell your story with animation.

 Animation is a combination of many different disciplines that range from design to voice acting to audio editing.
 High-quality videos are the result of a large team of creative professionals.
 Each one does their job well as they all work toward the same overall goal.
 Video animation can be a long process, but it’s ultimately a rewarding one and it connects to viewers in ways that few other mediums can.

 Make visually stunning videos virtually anywhere — for film, TV and web.

 Get an overview of keyframe animation in Adobe After Effects, Animate and Character Animator.

 Creating animated action with tweening.

 Learn about tweening, a basic animation technique for creating the illusion of motion.

 Educate and inform with explainer videos.